-The upstream end of the slough is on the outside and slightly upstream end of a thalweg meander in a relatively stable area.
+The upstream end of Birch Creek Slough is on the outside of a thalweg meander in a relatively stable area.
 The slough itself is stable, with little or no change since 1951.
-The downstream end of the slough is on the inside of thalweg meander.
+The downstream end of the slough is on the inside of a thalweg meander.
 Islands at the slough mouth have eroded away between 1951 and 1962 (Figure 4.7).
 Since 1962 the slough confluence with the mainstem has been into a side channel.
 The frequency of flushing flows through the slough is affected by a road across the slough to access a timber sale area (Figure 4.7).